brunoamaral/mswarriors/ANALYSIS_REPORT.md

 This analysis examines 2,482 Multiple Sclerosis clinical trials registered in the WHO International Clinical Trials Registry Platform (ICTRP) to identify the top sponsors and explore funding patterns in MS research.

+**Study Timeframe**: The analysis covers clinical trials registered from **February 4, 2001 to December 5, 2025** - spanning 24 years of MS research activity.
+Of the total trials, 929 have complete registration date information, with 51% of dated trials registered in the 2020s decade, demonstrating accelerating research activity in recent years.

 ## Key Findings

 ### Top 10 Sponsors of MS Clinical Trials